Empire of Japan: Economic development

-First Sino-Japanese War
+First Sino-Japanese War and the cession of Taiwan to Japan

 The First Sino-Japanese War, fought in 1894 and 1895, revolved around the issue of control and influence over Korea under the rule of the Joseon dynasty.
 Korea had traditionally been a tributary state of China's Qing Empire, which exerted large influence over the conservative Korean officials who gathered around the royal family of the Joseon kingdom.
 On February 27, 1876, after several confrontations between Korean isolationists and the Japanese, Japan imposed the Japan–Korea Treaty of 1876, forcing Korea open to Japanese trade.
 The act blocked any other power from dominating Korea, resolving to end the centuries-old Chinese suzerainty.
+In 1884, pro-Japanese reformers in Korea attempted to overthrow the conservative Korean government and China intervened to suppress the rebellion, leading to a clash whereby several Japanese guards were killed.
+In 1885, both China and Japan signed a treaty that agreed to withdraw their troops from Korea and stipulated that neither country would send forces there without notifying the other in advance.

 On June 4, 1894, Korea requested aid from the Qing Empire in suppressing the Donghak Rebellion.
-The Qing government sent 2,800 troops to Korea.
-The Japanese countered by sending an 8,000-troop expeditionary force (the Oshima Composite Brigade) to Korea.
+The Qing government sent 2,800 troops to Korea and the Japanese countered by sending an 8,000-troop expeditionary force (the Oshima Composite Brigade) to Korea, arguing that China had breached the treaty.
 The first 400 troops arrived on June 9 en route to Seoul, and 3,000 landed at Incheon on June 12.
 The Qing government turned down Japan's suggestion for Japan and China to cooperate to reform the Korean government.
 When Korea demanded that Japan withdraw its troops from Korea, the Japanese refused.
 In early June 1894, the 8,000 Japanese troops captured the Korean king Gojong, occupied the Royal Palace in Seoul and, by June 25, installed a puppet government in Seoul.
 The new pro-Japanese Korean government granted Japan the right to expel Qing forces while Japan dispatched more troops to Korea.

 China objected and war ensued.
 Japanese ground troops routed the Chinese forces on the Liaodong Peninsula, and nearly destroyed the Chinese navy in the Battle of the Yalu River.
 The Treaty of Shimonoseki was signed between Japan and China, which ceded the Liaodong Peninsula and the island of Taiwan to Japan.
 After the peace treaty, Russia, Germany, and France forced Japan to withdraw from Liaodong Peninsula in the Triple Intervention.
 Soon afterward, Russia occupied the Liaodong Peninsula, built the Port Arthur fortress, and based the Russian Pacific Fleet in the port.
 Germany occupied Jiaozhou Bay, built Tsingtao fortress and based the German East Asia Squadron in this port.